jonrh/next-unicode-bugs/readme.md

-# next-image-unicode-bug
+# next-unicode-bugs
-A minimal example demonstrating a bug in the Image component of next.js
+A minimal Next.js sample to test unicode routes and Image src names.